LNP-BP/LNPBPs/lnpbp-0002.md

 ## Abstract

-The standard defines an algorithm for deterministic embedding and verification of cryptographic commitments based on elliptic-curve public and private key modifications (tweaks) inside the existing types of Bitcoin transaction output and Bitcoin scripts.
+The standard defines an algorithm for deterministic embedding and verification of cryptographic commitments based on elliptic-curve public and private key modifications (tweaks) inside the existing types of Bitcoin transaction outputs and scripts.

 ## Background

 Cryptographic commitments embedded into bitcoin transactions is a widely-used practice.
 It's application include timestamping [1], single-use seals [2], pay-to-contract settlement schemes [3], sidechains [4], blockchain anchoring [5], Taproot, Graftroot proposals [6, 7, 8], Scriptless scripts [9] and many others.

 ## Motivation

-A number of cryptographic commitment (CC) use cases require the commitment to be present within non-P2(W)PK(H) outputs, which may contain multiple public keys and need a more clear definition of how the public key can be found within the the bitcoin script itself.
-For instance, embedding CC into Lightning Network (LN) payment channel state updates in the current version require modification of an offered HTLC and received HTLC transaction outputs [10], and these transactions contain only a single P2WSH output.
-With the following updates [11] LN will likely will change a single P2WPKH (named `to_remote`) output within the commitment transaction, also leading to a requirement for a standard and secure way of making CC inside P2(W)SH outputs.
+A number of cryptographic commitment (CC) use cases require the commitment to be present within non-P2(W)PK(H) outputs, which may contain multiple public keys and need a clear definition of how the public key that contain the commitment can be found within the bitcoin script itself.
+For instance, embedding CC into Lightning Network (LN) payment channel state updates in the current version requires the modification of an offered HTLC and received HTLC transaction outputs [10], and these transactions contain only a single P2WSH output.
+With the following updates [11] LN will likely change a single P2WPKH (named `to_remote`) output within the commitment transaction, also leading to a requirement for a standard and secure way of making CC inside P2(W)SH outputs.

-At the same time, P2(W)SH and other non-standard outputs (like explicit P2S outputs, including OP_RETURN type) are not trivial to use in CC commitments, since CC requires deterministic definition of the actual commitment case.
+At the same time, P2(W)SH and other non-standard outputs (like explicit P2S outputs, including OP_RETURN type) are not trivial to use for CC, since CC requires deterministic definition of the actual commitment case.
 Normally, one of the most secure and standard CC scheme uses homomorphic properties of the public keys [12]; however multiple public keys may be used within non-P2(W)PK(H) output.
-Generally, these outputs present a hash of the actual script, hiding the information of the used public key or their hashes.
+Generally, these outputs present a hash of the actual script, hiding the used public keys or their hashes.
 Moreover, it raises the question of how the public key within Bitcoin Script may be defined/detected, since it is possible to represent the public key in a number of different ways within bitcoin script itself (explicitly or by a hash, and it's not trivial to understand where some hash stands for a public key or other type of preimage data).
-This all raises a requirement to define a standard way and some best practices for CC in non-P2(W)PK(H) outputs.
-This proposal tries to address the issue by proposing a common standard on the use of public-key based CC [12] withing all possible transaction output types.
+All this raises a requirement to define a standard way and some best practices for CC in non-P2(W)PK(H) outputs.
+This proposal tries to address the issue by proposing a common standard on the use of public-key based CC [12] within all possible transaction output types.

 ## Design